 - a.
-Department Directors Responsibilities: Expenditure Authority does not authorize an employee to approve invoices for payment on a previously authorized contract, Change Order, or Purchase Order.
-Department Directors are responsible for developing and managing independent internal control procedures and dollar thresholds authorizing specific employees to sign and approve invoices for payment. - b.
+Department Directors Responsibilities: Expenditure Authority authorizes an employee to approve invoices for payment on a previously authorized contract, Change Order, or Purchase Order. - b.
 Employee Responsibilities: In signing and approving an invoice for payment on a previously authorized contract, Change Order, or Purchase Order, an employee verifies that the work being approved for payment was satisfactorily performed or the goods received, that the amount approved for payment is consistent with the terms of the contract or Purchase Order, that adequate funds remain in the contract or Purchase Order, and authorizes that a check be issued for payment of the invoice amount.